bkisly/CyberpunkModsDisabler/README.md

 1. Download the provided .zip file *(view releases)*.
 2. Extract the given archive into your Cyberpunk 2077 root folder.
 3. Open the provided .exe file in order to launch the tool.

+## Prerequisites

+The following tool uses **.NET 6.0** and it might be compulsory to have it installed on your machine before launching the program.